How Executive Function Coaches Work With Clients

 6. Follow up

 The coach enters progress notes in the online portal.
-The coach also checks in with the client between sessions to provide encouragement and accountability.
+As appropriate, the coach also checks in with the client briefly between sessions to provide encouragement and accountability.

 Gaining Skills Toward Independence